Good personal finance habits are essential to wealth building and financial security, not only in good times, but also challenging times.

 And having a budget may help enforce financial discipline.
 As paychecks grow with time and circumstances become more comfortable, many people and families allow their spending to grow as well.

 A budget is a reminder about priorities and goals.
-Indeed a FINRA Financial Capability Study reported that people with household budgets are somewhat more likely than those without to be spending less than their income, 44 percent versus 37 percent.1
+Indeed, a FINRA Financial Capability Study reported that people with household budgets, including an emergency fund, are somewhat more likely than those without to be spending less than their income.